Texas Rangers Alternate Training Site Game Notes - vs Kansas City

 OUT OF THE 'PEN:

-Scheduled to pitch for the Rangers after starter RHP Jharel Cotton, in no particular order, are RHP Blake Bass, RHP Hever Bueno, RHP Jimmy Herget, RHP Michael Matuella and RHP Cole Uvila.
+Scheduled to pitch for the Rangers after starter RHP Drew Anderson, in no particular order, are RHP Joe Barlow, RHP Jake Lemoine, RHP Luis Ortiz, RHP Spencer Patton and RHP Nick Vincent.

 ALTERNATE TRAINING SITE: